-Couscous, pastilla, harira soup, and all sorts of tagines – the beloved staples of Moroccan cuisine and more await alongside the likes of gnocchi and tagliatelle at the onsite restaurant, while the streetside Kremm Café does a wonderful job of reflecting Palais Khum’s ownership.
-Whether you end up in the scenic palm-filled patio or the expansive rooftop terrace, it’s the Italian coffee and homemade pasties here that are especially popular and come highly recommended by both, hotel guests and passersby who’ve stumbled in during a bout of shopping.
+Couscous, pastilla, harira soup, and all manner of tagines – the beloved staples of Moroccan cuisine and more await alongside the likes of gnocchi and tagliatelle at the onsite Restaurant Ba-Bouche.
+But whether you end up in the scenic palm-filled patio or the expansive rooftop terrace, it’s the Italian coffee and homemade pastries here that are especially popular and come highly recommended by both, hotel guests and passersby who’ve stumbled in during a bout of shopping.

 We’d be remiss to not take a moment to talk hammam.
 After all, this ancient ritual is as synonymous with Morocco as mint tea.
 Our neck of the woods is more than familiar with the various steps of this deep-cleansing process, but for those who are new to it, here’s what to expect.
 You’ll divide your time between a hot room, an exfoliation space, a shower, and a relaxation chamber.
 Modesty isn’t a part of this equation, but a therapist will help put you at ease and guide you every step of the way, much to the relief of first-timers.